Drougnov/clipboard-landing-page-master/README.md

 ## What is it about

-It's a solution of a newbie challange called "Clipboard Landing Page" made by Frontend Mentor.
+It's a solution of a junior challange called "Clipboard Landing Page" made by Frontend Mentor.

 Here is the link of the challange- https://www.frontendmentor.io/challenges/clipboard-landing-page-5cc9bccd6c4c91111378ecb9